hukl/hostmux/README.md

 ```
 SYNOPSIS
-     hostmux [-s session-name] [-l tmux-layout] [-x] [-p] [-S] [-h] host1
+       hostmux [-s session-name] [-l tmux-layout] [-x] [-p] [-P] [-S] [-h]
-             host2 ...
+               host1 host2 ...

 DESCRIPTION
-     Call hostmux followed by a list of hosts you want to connect to via ssh.
+       Call hostmux followed by a list of hosts you want to connect to via
-     The script will create a new tmux session with a split pane for each
+       ssh.
+The script will create a new tmux session with a split pane for
-     specified host and connect to it.
+       each specified host and connect to it.

        You can then use the synchronize-panes feature of tmux to
        multiplex/broadcast commands to all split panes / servers (see -S).

        Its arguments are as follows:

        -s      Specify a name for the tmux session.
-It defaults to 'hostmux'
+It defaults to ‘hostmux’
-             which means that you can have only one hostmux session at a time
+               which means that you can have only one hostmux session at a
-             if you don't specify unique names for your sessions
+               time if you don't specify unique names for your sessions

-     -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc. It
+       -l      Specify a valid tmux layout e.g. even-horizontal, tiled, etc.
-             defaults to 'even-vertical'
+               It defaults to ‘even-vertical’

-     -x      Close the pane and/or session automatically when the ssh session
+       -x      Close the pane and/or session automatically when the ssh
-             exits successfully
+               session exits successfully

+       -p      Identify panes by setting the pane title to the ssh hostname
+               (tmux >= 2.3)

-     -p      Identify panes by setting the prompt PS1 to include the host name
+       -P      Identify panes by setting the prompt PS1 to "[<hostname>]$ ",
+               use as last resort if -p doesn't work (e.g. funny PS1 settings
+               on the ssh host mess up PS1 and the pane title)

-     -S      Synchronize panes, i.e. type commands simultaneously in all panes
+       -S      Synchronize panes, i.e. type commands simultaneously in all
+               panes

        -h      Display usage information

-     host    Specify a space separated list of one or more user@hostname ssh
+       host    Specify a space separated list of one or more user@hostname
-             targets.
-This is what you would pass to the ssh command when you
+               ssh targets.
+This is what you would pass to the ssh command
-             are connecting to a host.
-Currently there is no support for
+               when you are connecting to a host.
+Currently there is no
-             passing additional flags to ssh.
-If you do need them, add them to
+               support for passing additional flags to ssh.
+If you do need
-             your ~/.ssh/config
+               them, add them to your ~/.ssh/config
 ```

 ## TMUX Keybindings

-The following two key bindings can be added to your .tmux.conf for even more convenience.
+The following key bindings can be added to your .tmux.conf for even more convenience.

 ```